Tips For Working Around Immediate Gratification

 As technology advanced, so did our hunger for instant gratification.
 With the invention of the internet came a whole new realm of possibilities catering to the need for immediate gratification among internet users.
 E-commerce in particular enabled people to purchase and receive whatever they wanted quickly in web pages, without ever leaving their homes.
 Eventually, streaming services began to offer the same option for on-demand entertainment as a quick fix for boredom.
 The rise of social media platforms further supported this trend, enabling people to get a sense of validation from their peers in seconds.
 Posting a photo on social media can results in instant gratification in the form of “likes” and comments.
 These advances in technology furthered bypassed the need to delay gratification.

-Instant gratification in US culture today
+Instant gratifications in current US culture

 Today, the speed of obtaining rewards—from food and products to entertainment and validation—seems to be a top cultural priority.
 While this ever-increasing trend has some benefits, it has also normalized an over-reliance on instant gratification in contrast to delayed gratification, which can be problematic.
 For example, younger generations who have grown up completely immersed in this culture report having greater trouble controlling their “emotional spending”—typically consisting of online shopping to treat themselves when happy or comfort themselves when sad—which can lead to financial difficulties and debt in the long term.